 Who’s Who Legal: UK Bar 2015 record that he is “first and foremost a sensational trial advocate” a “hard nosed man” who is a “go to Silk for insurers”.

-The Legal 500 describes him as “clear thinking and entirely unflappable” with “a courteous but incisive style” (2016).
+In the 2019 edition of Legal 500 Graham is recommended in three categories – insurance, product liability and professional negligence.
+The Legal 500 describes him as being “known for his knowledge of the law, abilities as an advocate and adviser, practical wisdom and interaction with clients” (2019) “an excellent communicator and is good with clients”, “a clear thinker, who inspires calm confidence in clients” (2017) “entirely unflappable” with “a courteous but incisive style” (2016).
 He is “The go-to counsel on policy wordings” and that in respect of product liability he “Features regularly in insurance-related claims.’
 For profession negligence claims it records he “Goes beyond the call of duty for clients” and he has “An impressive breadth of knowledge and extremely good client handling skills.”
-For personal injury cases he is “Recommended for road traffic and workplace accidents’ (2015).

 In his insurance practice, Graham acts for a wide range of major insurers, both in the company market and the Lloyd’s market.
 He has particular experience in representing insurers on coverage issues (policy interpretation, misrepresentation and non-disclosure, breach of condition/warranty and fraud).
 Many of his cases in this area have been reported.